 Essay Two: Synthesis

-Percy and Freire, each in their own way, ask us to consider the problem of authority within educational systems or experiences.
+Percy and Freire, each in their own way, ask us to consider the problem of authority that attends educational systems or the experience of learning.
 Write an essay that

 synthesizes their thinking, explaining how they both investigate the nature of this problem, examine its consequences, and offer solutions.